JimClay/NimbleDSP/README.md

 * Open the config file "doxygen.cfg".
 * Tell Doxygen to run.
 It will put the HTML documentation in the doc directory.

+Feel free to modify the config file to alter the HTML documentation to your tastes/needs, output LaTex and PDF, etc.

 ## License
 SlickDsp is offered under the MIT license.
 KissFFT is available under the BSD license.
 Both are very similar.
-They basically let you do whatever you want- for the fine print read the license files.
+They basically let you do whatever you want short of suing the authors (having said that, I am not a lawyer, so don't take this README as legal advice).
+For the fine print read the license files.

 ## Author
 Jim Clay